 Seated torso twist

 This is another core workout that you can do from anywhere!
 Sit all the way back in your chair with your feet flat on the floor.
 Raise your arms and bend your elbows at 90 degrees, with your palms facing inward, so they’re in front of you on either side of your head.
 The next part is important: engage your core, or in other words, tighten your stomach muscles.
-Slowly rotate your torso to the right, then slowly back to the middleRepeat on the left side to complete one rep. If you’re not sure you’re doing this move right, watch the detailed video below!
+Slowly rotate your torso to the right, then slowly back to the middle.

 At the end of each workout, make sure that you stretch to help alleviate any soreness you might feel from your workout, loosen up your muscles, and relax your joints.
 Stretching is also helpful for improving your flexibility and mobility over time.
 If you’re not sure where to start, try out the stretches explained below.